sini6a/toinstall/README.md

 3. visudo

 - Installing GIT and cloning repository:
-Repo should be cloned in home directory in order for script to work properly.
+<br />Repo should be cloned in home directory in order for script to work properly.
 1. pacman -S git
 2. cd ~/ && git clone http://github.com/sini6a/toinstall